egonw/cdkbook/chapter3.md

 two atoms being the nodes [2].

-Before we start, it is important to note that CDK 2.0 has an important convention around object properties: when a property is unset, the ob- ject’s field is set to null.
-This brings in sources for `NullPointerExceptions`, but also allows us to distinguish between, for example, zero and unset for- mal charge.
+Before we start, it is important to note that CDK 2.0 has an important convention around object properties: when a property is unset, the object’s field is set to null.
+This brings in sources for `NullPointerExceptions`, but also allows us to distinguish between, for example, zero and unset formal charge.
 In the former case, the formal charge value be set and have a zero value; in the latter case, the field has a null value, indicating the formal charge is currently unknown.